Scout24/afp-resource-maker/README.rst

 ===================
-afp-ressource-maker
+afp-resource-maker
 ===================

-Create ressources on aws, which are needed by afp-core.
+Create resources on aws, which are needed by afp-core.
 For this you have a commandline tool and a *wsgi* endpoint.

 Configuration
 =============

-By default the configuration directory points to ``/etc/afp-ressource-maker``.
+By default the configuration directory points to ``/etc/afp-resource-maker``.
 For testing purposes you are able to override this by using the ``--config`` switch on the commandline tool.